KohaILS/koha-manual-zh-cn/source/patrons.rst

 .. _fines-label:

-Fines
+Accounting
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The patron's complete accounting history will appear on the Fines tab.
+The patron's complete accounting history will appear on the Accounting tab.
-Contrary to its name, the Fines tab does not just show fine data, it
+The Accounting tab will show all types of charges and credits: overdue fines,
-also shows membership fees, rental fees, reserve fees and any other
+membership fees, rental fees, reserve fees and any other charge you may have
-charge you may have for patrons.
+for patrons.

 |image450|

-The Accounts tab will show you the following columns:
+The Transactions tab will show you the following columns:

--  Date: the date the charge/payment was posted
+-  Date: the date the charge, payment or credit was posted

    -  In the case of fines this will be the last day that the fine was
       accrued

+-  Account type: what type of charge, payment or credit it is

--  Description: a description of the charges including the due date for
+-  Description of charges: a description of the charges including the due date for
    overdue items and a link to the item record where one is available

+-  Barcode: if the charge is linked to a particular item, the barcode is
+   displayed

+-  Due date: if the charge is an overdue fine, the due date is displayed

+-  Checkin date: if the charge is an overdue fine, the checkin date is displayed

+-  Checkout date: if the charge is an overdue fine, the check out date is displayed

 -  Home library: if the charge is linked to a particular item the home library
    is displayed